viebel/klipse/README.md

 Each code snippet is wrapped into a CodeMirror editor.

-The CodeMirror editors are accessible via the javascript global variable: `klipse_editors`.
+The CodeMirror editors are accessible via the JavaScript global variable: `klipse_editors`.
 This is an array that contains the CodeMirror editors wrapping the original code snippets.
 For instance, you can modify the content of the code snippet `i` by calling: `klipse_editors[i].setValue('let a = 1');`

 Here is a [jsfiddle](https://jsfiddle.net/yhuh80ry/2/) that shows it in action.

+The evaluation of each snippet is also wrapped into a CodeMirror editor.
+The CodeMirror editors that wrapped results are accessible via the JavaScript global variable: `klipse_results`.
+This is an array that contains the CodeMirror editors wrapping the results of the evaluation of the code snippets.
+For instance, you can read the content of the code snippet `i` by calling: `klipse_results[i].getValue();`

 ## Use older versions